implico/frontend-starter/README.md

 }
 ```

-Code snippets that are used across the pages (for example news list same on homepage as on the news page) place in styles/_partials directory and start the class name with "layout" keyword:
+Code snippets that are used across the pages (for example header/footer, or news list same on homepage as on the news page) place in styles/_partials directory and start the class name with "layout" keyword:
 ```sass
 //_partials/news-list
 .layout-news-list {